 The profession can be highly rewarding for individuals who genuinely care about people, including the elderly and children.
 Providing emotional support and encouragement allows patients to feel uplifted and stay positive.

 Studies have revealed that gaps in healthcare infrastructure and inefficient work processes can lead to stress for nursing staff.
-In turn, this drastically reduces time spent in direct patient care.
+In turn, this drastically reduces the time spent in direct patient care.
 These factors are also known to cause nurse burnout, which may contribute to poor recruitment and retention of qualified staff.

 On another level, lower nurse-patient ratios can translate to an increase in mortality.
 This demonstrates that nurse staffing and clinical efficiency play a pivotal role when it comes to patient safety.
 Meanwhile, innovative healthcare facility design and optimized work processes help improve recruitment and staff retention.

-Additionally, the optimization contributes significantly to patient safety, boost efficiency of service delivery as well as prevent reimbursement penalties.
+Additionally, the optimization contributes significantly to patient safety, boost the efficiency of service delivery as well as prevent reimbursement penalties.

 The nursing field can be emotionally draining at times, which causes stress.
-A combination of staffing challenges, irate patients, conflicts with colleagues and long hours can lead to burnout.
+A combination of staffing challenges, irate patients, conflicts with colleagues, and long hours can lead to burnout.
 In more severe cases, it can translate to job dissatisfaction.